mattan42/CPP-Template-Bootcamp/Stages/3/solution/README.md

 ## What did we Learn?

-- What is template specialization, how can it help us.
+- Template Specialization
-- Explicit (full) Template Specialization.
+    - Explicit (full) Template Specialization
-- Partial Template Specialization.
+    - Partial Template Specialization
-- What is the Primary Template.
+    - What is the Primary Template
-- Syntax of primary template and specializations.
+    - Syntax of primary template and specializations
+- Creating our own type traits using full and partial specializations
+- Using *variable templates* (`template<...> constexpr bool is_human_v = ...`, in this stage)